Monday, June 26 –

 Kum-Kum Bhavnani, Kristi Birney, Alenda Chang, Myles Connolly, Mona Damluji, John Ellerbrock, Mike Folgner, Brian Guerrero, Melody Jue, Kathy Kasic, Liza Kraff, Chimaway Lopez, Mia Lopez, Mark Manning, Constance Penley, David Port, Dr. Jay Reti, Joey Szalkiewicz, Kylie Rae Van De Wyngaerde, Paul Warkentin, and Charles Zablan.

-Many thanks to the following partners and supporters: the Benioff Ocean Initiative, Canon Cameras, Gates Underwater Housings, Ocean X, Rancho Vista del Mundo, Scenery, the UCSB Associate Students Coastal Fund, the UCSB Department of Film and Media Studies, and the UCSB Santa Cruz Island Reserve.
+Many thanks to the following partners and supporters: the Benioff Ocean Science Laboratory, Canon Cameras, Gates Underwater Housings, Ocean X, Rancho Vista del Mundo, Scenery, the UCSB Associate Students Coastal Fund, the UCSB Department of Film and Media Studies, and the UCSB Santa Cruz Island Reserve.